jeonghan216/Reseach-CRISPER/README.md

 # Reseach-CRISPER
 README test

-This will be my first time using this website and for my master's project my advisor and I decided to work with CRISPERi.
+For my master's project I will be making a DF1 cell line and discuss more with my PI for future experiments.
+With this cell line I am thinking of using CRISPERi tool to do a experiment.